Privacy and Confidentiality of Medical Information

 We are committed to maintaining patient privacy and confidentiality.

-Unless required by law, subpoena, court order or required confidential reports to the Public Health Department, Student Health Services (SHS) does not release individual medical information without patient authorization/consent.
-SHS may leave an appointment reminder and similar message (but not actual medical information) on a patient's voice mail unless we have been specifically asked not to do so.
+Unless required by law, subpoena, court order or required confidential reports to the Public Health Department, University Health Services (UHS) does not release individual medical information without patient authorization/consent.
+UHS may leave an appointment reminder and similar message (but not actual medical information) on a patient's voice mail unless we have been specifically asked not to do so.

-In accordance with privacy laws and ethical practice, SHS also restricts access to individual medical information within the SHS to staff involved in the patient's medical care on a minimum necessary need-to-know basis.
-Similarly, SHS might share pertinent medical information with a hospital emergency room or physician when referring the patient for medical care.
+In accordance with privacy laws and ethical practice, UHS also restricts access to individual medical information within the UHS to staff involved in the patient's medical care on a minimum necessary need-to-know basis.
+Similarly, UHS might share pertinent medical information with a hospital emergency room or physician when referring the patient for medical care.